D4M13N-D3V/FindMyShit/README.md

 - **[ ] Document Migrations:**
   Implement a migration system for moving documents between repositories, ensuring metadata and indexes are preserved.

+- **[ ] Document Sharing:**
+  Implement the ability to send documents to other people who use the software using the wormhole technology. https://github.com/magic-wormhole/magic-wormhole
 ---

 ### Monitoring & Performance